Updated on 08/07/21

 We already have medical professionals who are experts on understanding viruses and how to mitigate their spread across society.
 But after the most recent pandemic which has crushed economies to the point of recession, it wouldn’t be a surprise to see governments invest more in this area.

 Hygiene specialists could work with businesses to ensure that they are abiding by the safest practices, and to help identify threats before they spread.
 The most suitable location for these experts would be docks, airports and other border points.
+You can learn about food hygiene specialists in our course by the International Culinary Studio.

 #7: AI jobs